Zoloft Tablets is a brand of medicine containing the active ingredient sertraline.

 - Zoloft 50 mg - white, capsule-shaped scored tablets marked with ZLT 50 on one side and the Pfizer logo on the other.

-- Zoloft 100 mg - white, capsule-shaped tablets marked with ZLT-100 on one side and the Pfizer logo on the other.
+- Zoloft 100 mg - white, capsule-shaped tablets marked with ZLT-100, or ZLT 100 on one side and the Pfizer logo on the other.

 A box contains 30 tablets.